zzuse/dotfiles/README.md

 then it will symlink the .XXX to dotfiles dir as dotfiles/XXX

-Back up OSX APP plist or other files to iCloud (deprecated)
+Back up OSX APP plist or other files to iCloud (not use anymore, deprecated)
 ------------

 some none dotfiles will use mackup to backup